neo4j-php/neo4j-php-client/README.md

 ### Driver

-The **Driver** object is the thread-safe backbone that gives access to Neo4j.
-It owns a connection pool, through which all database connectivity occurs, and can spawn **sessions** for carrying out work
+The ** driver** object is the thread-safe backbone that gives access to Neo4j.
+It owns a connection pool and can spawn **sessions** for carrying out work.

 ### Session